The Selle BusinessĀ Blog

 This value—this desire to be eco-friendly—drove many of my decisions, and in fact it limited my growth as a company, which I’m not sad about.
 I conscientiously chose to remain small and have a lesser environmental impact rather than grow in such a way that would compromise my ideals.

 Many companies will grow despite their environmental impact, or despite their negative social impact.
 They operate with values that don’t include animal welfare, waste reduction, or fair hiring practices.
 Many companies don’t operate with any values at all.
-But for those who do, balancing their values with company growth and profit is a never-ending struggle or, at the very least, it’s a constant conversation.
+But for those who do, balancing their values with company growth and profit is a never-ending challenge or, at the very least, it’s a constant conversation about sustainability leadership and corporate social responsibility (CSR).

 Values in the Decision-Making Process